thodkatz/thesis/README.md

 ```

-This though it will take a lot of time, because we test a lot of models, for all the cell types as a target.
-Assuming that we have an hpc infrastructure, we can use slurm scripts to assign a job for each one of the above combinations.
-To accomplish that, there is an opinionated slurm script `./scripts/submit.gpu`, that is leveraged to run all the combinations for the rest of the datasets as well (e.g. `scvidr`) for all the models.
-The `scripts/all.sh` needs to be modified for your use case.
+However, the above script is very time-consuming.
+Assuming that we have a High-Performance Computing (HPC) infrastructure, we can use slurm scripts to assign a job for each one of the above combinations.
+For our use case, we have relied on the cluster of the European Molecular Biology Laborary (EMBL).
+We have a cluster-specific script `scripts/submit_gpu_embl.py` used by the `scripts/all.sh` to benchmark our models for all the case studies.

-# Hyperparameter tuning
+## Hyperparameter tuning

 For hyperparameter tuning we used [optuna](https://github.com/optuna/optuna).
 To view the results, create a separate environment using pip.